 After initiation of MEOSAR operations, the space segment operator conducts routine monitoring of the on-orbit payload performance using telemetry and other means as deemed necessary.
+Routine monitoring will include tests identified as routine monitoring tests in section 4.
 MEOLUT and MCC operators can also detect significant changes (e.g., loss of channel, etc.).
 Abnormal conditions detected by MEOLUT and MCC operators are reported to the commissioning authority for further tests and corrective action as required.
 If deemed necessary, operational limitations may be placed on the use of the payload or it may be de-commissioned.
 The commissioning authority will advise Cospas-Sarsat of any detected abnormal conditions, and any required tests will be developed by the commissioning authority.